Murine respirovirus: Virus shedding in airways of non-natural hosts

 Sendai virus administration to non-natural hosts results in shedding virions in the airways.
 Thus, 10 hours later after intranasal SeV administration, infectious virions carrying foreign trans genes can be detected in sheep's’ lungs.
 Moreover, SeV replicates to detectable levels in the upper and lower respiratory tract of African green monkeys and chimpanzees.

 Virus induced antiviral immunity

 SeV can overcome antiviral mechanisms in some of its natural hosts (some rodents), but the virus is ineffective in overcoming these mechanisms in some other organisms that are virus resistant.
 Both innate and adaptive immunity promote efficient recovery from SeV infection.
-Using the mechanisms outlined in three sections below the virus stimulates the production of interferons and other cytokines that provide protection against viruses.

 SeV stimulates interferon production and transduction pathway

 The main component of innate antiviral response is type I interferons (IFNs) production and most cells can produce type I IFNs, including IFN-α and -β.
 The recognition by cellular molecules that are called pattern recognition receptors (PRR) of triggering viral elements, such as the virus genomic RNA, the replication intermediary double-stranded RNA, or the viral ribonucleoproteins, promotes IFN production and response pathways.
 Viral genomic and protein components can bind variable PRRs and stimulate a signaling pathway that results in the activation of the transcription factors, which relocate to nucleus and trigger type I IFNs transcription.